thomd/salesforce-cli-tools/README.md

 1. `sf-deploy` builds, deploys and publishes a full project or deploys single entities from the git index in watch mode for ease of development.

-1. `sf-inspect` inspect local custom-labels and their translations as well as permissions fromprofiles and permission-sets in a tabular manner.
+1. `sf-inspect` inspect local custom-labels and their translations as well as permissions from profiles and permission-sets in a tabular manner.

 1. `sf-log` creates or updates the debug log for a given debug-log user and streams log to console.

 1. `sf-metadata` downloads all or specific metadata from an org.

-1. `sf-rel` extracts and displays relations of a given object-id to other objects based on downloaded data via `sf-data`.
+1. `sf-rel` extracts and displays relations of a given object-id to other objects.

 1. `sf-tooldata` downloads all data as csv files from an org using the Tooling API.

 1. `sf-validate` validate a full project against an org and runs unit tests.

-## Use Cases
+## Some Use Cases

 ### Compare Data between Orgs